 This phase represents the prevailing compositional diversity of hardwood species occurring on this site.
 Components of the system that are often in greatest demand are the oaks.
-Oaks that respond incredibly well on this site include cherrybark, Shumard's, northern red, swamp chestnut, willow, water, and occasionally white oak.
-However, managing for oaks alone on this highly productive site may be time, labor, and cost prohibitive.
+Oaks that respond well on the drier portions of this site include cherrybark, Shumard's, swamp chestnut, willow, and water.
+However, managing for oaks alone on this site may be time, labor, and cost prohibitive.
 Managing for a mixed diversity of hardwoods (including oaks) is the option representative of this management phase.
-In addition to oaks, species responding well on this site include tuliptree, sweetgum, ash, elm, walnut, sycamore, and cottonwood.
-Another option in southern portions of the site is management for loblolly pine, which generally consists of conversions to a pine monoculture.
-There are a variety of silvilcultural methods for achieving this management state including both uneven-aged approaches (e.g., group selection) and even-aged actions (e.g., clearcut).
+In addition to oaks, species responding well on this site include sweetgum, ash, elm, sycamore, and cottonwood.
+Managing for loblolly pine, including monoculture stands, is an option for southern portions of this site.
+There are a variety of silvicultural methods for achieving this management state including both uneven-aged approaches (e.g., group selection) and even-aged actions (e.g., clearcut).
 Finding the appropriate approach for a given stand and environment necessitates close consultation with trained, experienced, and knowledgeable forestry professionals.
 If there is a desire to proceed with this state, it is strongly urged and advised that professional guidance be secured and a well-designed silvicultural plan developed in advance of any work conducted.
+As an additional precaution, this site has seasonal limitations to timber management due to flooding and wetness issues.
+It is strongly advised to refrain from management activities when the soils are saturated.

-State 4 Grassland/Pastureland
+State 4 Pastureland